poivronjaune/opendata/README.md

 see : "seao-specificationsxml-donneesouvertes-20141201.pd"f for detailed information (in french)

-Solution sumary
+Solution summary (work in progress)
+- Extract and transform the <XML> data to JSON and split AVIS (RFPs) from FOURNISSEURS (contracters)
+- Combine data from all other information type in the AVIS data
-- Store all data in a public big data warehouse (Google BigQuery)
+- Export to JSON format for easy loading in a public big data warehouse (Google BigQuery) - AVIS and FOURNISSEURS
-- Transform the <XML> data to JSON
+- To be determined